nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

+* The word `or` indicates that at least one of the fields has to be supplied by the user.
+The output `or` will return the above field that was supplied by the user.

+* [field] … indicate that multiple fields can be supplied by the user.

+* [field] … can be in any order.

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.